APJansen/QNMspectral/README.md

 1. If you haven’t already dowloaded it, click ‘Clone or download’ on the top right, and choose `download ZIP`.

-2. Now go to the ‘package’ folder and copy the ‘QNMspectral’ folder located there.
+2. Now copy the ‘QNMspectral’ folder.

 3. Paste this folder into the folder 'Applications' located in the Mathematica user base directory.
    To find the location of this user base directory, open a Mathematica notebook and evaluate ‘$UserBaseDirectory’